-SDDC provides integrated and synchronized global deployment and distribution capabilities to the point of need, delivering innovative transportation solutions to the right place at the right time, every time.
+SDDC provides integrated and synchronized global deployment and distribution capabilities to the point of need, delivering innovative transportation solutions on time, on target, every time.
 Whenever and wherever service members are deployed, SDDC is involved in planning and executing the surface delivery of their equipment and supplies.